Lyn Paul website logo. Lyn Paul website banner. Lyn Paul.

 Footloose

 Footloose was first a hit film, then a musical.
 Both tell the story of Ren McCormack, a teenager from Chicago who moves with his mother to the small town of Bomont, where the local killjoys led by their preacher, Reverend Shaw Moore, have imposed a ban on rock music and dancing.
-The film was released in the USA on 17th February 1984 and in the UK on 13th April.
+The film was released in the USA and Canada on 17th February 1984 and in the UK on 13th April.
 It starred Kevin Bacon as Ren, John Lithgow as Reverend Moore, Diane Wiest as his wife Vi and Lori Singer as their daughter Ariel.
 The cast also featured Sarah Jessica Parker as Rusty.

 The 1984 film soundtrack of Footloose was a number 1 hit in the USA.
 The nine-track album included four hit singles: Footloose, a number 1 hit in the USA for Kenny Loggins; Let's Hear It For The Boy, a US number 1 for Deniece Williams; Holding Out For A Hero, a US Top 40 hit and UK number 2 for Bonnie Tyler; and Almost Paradise, a US Top 10 hit for Mike Reno and Ann Wilson.
 Lyricist Dean Pitchford co-wrote all of the songs on the soundtrack.
 He worked in partnership with a variety of songwriters, among them Eric Carmen (Almost Paradise), Kenny Loggins (Footloose), Sammy Hagar (The Girl Gets Around) and Jim Steinman (Holding Out For A Hero).
 Two of the songs (Let's Hear It For The Boy and Somebody's Eyes) were written with Tom Snow, who Pitchford later teamed up with to write the rest of the songs for Footloose The Musical.

 Footloose was first staged as a musical in 1998 at the Kennedy Center in Washington DC.
-It opened on Broadway at the Richard Rodgers Theatre on 5th October 1998 and the following year went on a successful tour of the US.
+It opened on Broadway at the Richard Rodgers Theatre on 22nd October 1998 and the following year went on a successful tour of the US.
 The Broadway production ran until 2nd July 2000.

 Footloose The Musical arrived in the UK in 2004, embarking on a national tour that travelled to major theatres up and down the country, including the Theatre Royal, Plymouth, the Alexandra Theatre, Birmingham and the Mayflower Theatre, Southampton.